 The following utility and community facility objectives and policy recommendations support the above goals and will help guide utility and facility decisions for the next 20 years.

-- 1. Review new development proposals and carefully examine their impact on the community's services. - 2.
-Ensure that new development bears a fair share of capital improvement costs necessitated by the development. - 3.
-Encourage well testing as a means of protecting drinking water supplies for private, individual well users. - 4.
-Guide new growth to areas that are most efficiently served with utilities.
+- 1. Ensure that new development bears a fair share of capital improvement costs necessitated by the development. - 2.
+Encourage well testing as a means of protecting drinking water supplies for private, individual well users.